 The effort of personal conversion that the Lord asks of us should be exercised every day of our life, but in certain times and situations - such as Lent - we receive special graces that we should take advantage of.
 This liturgical season is an extraordinary occasion to refine our fight against sin and to increase our life of grace through the exercise of good works.

-To better understand the malice of sin, we must contemplate what Jesus Christ suffered for our loved ones.
+To better understand the malice of sin, we must contemplate what Jesus Christ suffered for our brothers and sisters.
 In the agony of Gethsemane we see him suffer to the point of unspeakable suffering.
-He, who knew no sin, became sin for us,8 says St. Paul; he bore all our horrors, even to the point of shedding the sweat of blood.
-"Jesus, alone and sorrowful, suffered and drenched the earth with his blood.
+He, who knew no sin, became sin for us, says St. Paul; he bore all our horrors, even to the point of shedding the sweat of blood.
+"Jesus, alone and sad, suffered and soaked the earth with his blood.

 "Kneeling on the hard ground, persevere in prayer....
 He weeps for you... and for me: he is crushed by the weight of the sins of men ".
 It is a scene that we should remember many times, every day, but especially when temptations arise.